-Level I Prerequisites: Academic Reading and Writing Levels of 6 10 lecture, 8 lab, 0 clinical, 4.5 other, 22.5 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 22.5 lecture, 1.5 lab, 0 clinical, 0 other, 24 total contact hours

-This course covers methods of teaching about how to conduct an Authorized Testing Representative (ATR) refresher training for the UA Welder Certification Program.
+In this course, students will learn how to conduct and how to teach an Authorized Testing Representative (ATR) refresher training for the UA Welder Certification Program.
 Emphasis will be placed on program changes and their effects on Local Unions' implementation of the system requirements.
 A written examination will be administered to evaluate students' understanding and capability to implement program requirements.
 Limited to United Association program participants.